AdobeDocs/workfront.zh-Hant/help/quicksilver/reports-and-dashboards/reports/text-mode/understand-common-uses-text-mode.md

 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE: see new article: /Content/Reports and Dashboards/Reports/Custom View Filter Grouping Samples/column-calculation-between-two-fields.htm)</p>
 <p>For example, if you want to find out the number of week days that elapsed between two dates, you can use text mode syntax and data expressions to calculate this difference.<br>For example, we want to calculate the week day difference between the Planned Completion Date and the Actual Completion Date of a task.<br>To do this, you can add a new column to a task view, and <strong>Switch to Text Mode</strong>.
 In the <strong>Click to edit text</strong> dialog box, paste the following text: </p>
 <pre>displayname=Week Day Difference<br>textmode=true<br>valueexpression=WEEKDAYDIFF({plannedCompletionDate},{actualCompletionDate})<br>valueformat=HTML</pre>
-<p>You can use any other two dates in this calculation (Actual Start, Actual Completion, Projected Start, Projected Completion, etc).<br>For more information about calculated data expressions, see <a href="../../../reports-and-dashboards/reports/calc-cstm-data-reports/calculated-data-expressions.md" class="MCXref xref">Calculated data expressions</a>.</p>
+<p>You can use any other two dates in this calculation (Actual Start, Actual Completion, Projected Start, Projected Completion, etc).<br>For more information about calculated data expressions, see <a href="../../../reports-and-dashboards/reports/calc-cstm-data-reports/calculated-data-expressions.md" class="MCXref xref">Overview of calculated data expressions</a>.</p>
 <p><strong>Edit the width of a column permanently</strong></p>
 <p data-mc-conditions="QuicksilverOrClassic.Draft mode">(NOTE: see new article: /Content/Reports and Dashboards/Reports/Custom View Filter Grouping Samples/column-edit-column-width-permanently.htm) </p>
 <p>You can permanently change the width of a column by using these lines in the text mode of the column:</p>